 Low-risk gambling is characterised by the experience of a low level of problems with few or no identified negative consequences.

 Micro-betting refers to 'in-play' betting, meaning a bet made during a match or game.
 Other terms that refer to in-play micro betting include 'live betting' and 'in the run betting.
 In Australia, micro-betting cannot be legally offered online.

-Minister for Consumer Affairs, Gaming and Liquor Regulation (the Minister)
+Minister for Casino, Gaming and Liquor Regulation (the Minister)

-The current Minister for Consumer Affairs, Gaming and Liquor Regulation is the Hon.
-Ms Marlene Kairouz.
-She was appointed in June 2016.
+The current Minister for Casino, Gaming and Liquor Regulation is the Hon.
+Melissa Horne.
+She was appointed in June 2020.

 Moderate-risk gambling is characterised by the experience of a moderate level of problems from gambling, with some negative consequences, like spending more than you can afford, losing track of time or feeling guilty about your gambling.

 Non-problem gambling is characterised by the experience of no negative consequences from gambling.